-Once it was through the wind farm we started heading north again, and one meso seemed to occlude while another intensified over our head.
-Debris was going both ways in opposite directions directly in front of us on the road and all of our ears popped in the car.
+Once the tornado cleared the wind farm, we started heading north again.
+One meso seemed to occlude while another intensified over our head.
+Debris flew across the road going both ways in opposite directions.
+My ears popped as well.
+We likely drove through some sort of tornadic circulation.

-The chase was finally called to an end at Binger, and we headed to the Cimmaron Steakhouse in Oklahoma City to meet up with other chasers and compare video and celebrate with steaks.
-While we were at the Cimmaron Steakhouse, a Magnitude 4.8 earthquake happened, centered nearby in Lincoln County.
+The chase was finally called at Binger.
+We headed to the Cimmaron Steakhouse in Oklahoma City.
+Other chasers met us and we celebrated with steaks..
+While we were eating, a Magnitude 4.8 earthquake happened.
+It was centered nearby in Lincoln County.
 What an incredible day!
 Quakenado